Claudio Reyna: Early career

 In New Jersey, Reyna became a youth player at Jonathan Dayton High School and then transferred to Saint Benedict's Preparatory School, where he was a teammate of Gregg Berhalter and Robert Ducey, before he graduated from St. Benedict's in 1991.
 During Reyna's three years with the team, St Benedict's went undefeated (65–0) while Reyna was named as the only two-time Parade Magazine's national high school Player of the Year and the Gatorade National Player of the Year.
 In 1999, he was named by The Star-Ledger as one of the top ten New Jersey high school soccer players of the 1990s.

 Highly recruited out of high school, Reyna elected to attend the University of Virginia from 1991 to 1993 on a full scholarship.
 While at Virginia, he spent three seasons on the men's soccer team, coached by future U.S. national team coach Bruce Arena.
 The Cavaliers won the NCAA Championship each of his three seasons.
+Reyna ultimately made 74 appearances for the Cavaliers, scoring 18 times.
 On an individual level, Reyna won the Hermann Trophy in 1993 and the MAC Award in 1992 and 1993; and was named the 1992 and 1993 Soccer America Player of the Year.
 In 2000, the magazine placed him on its Team of the Century and named him the Male Player of the Century.